tendermint/tendermint/test/remote/README.md

 Following is a description of this folder's layout:

 ```
+|_ common/           Common `make` and Ansible includes
+|_ inventory/        Where to store all of your Ansible host inventory files
 |_ networks/         The different remote network configurations
 |_ scenarios/        The different testing scenarios from the client side
-|_ inventory/        Where to store all of your host inventory files
-|_ Makefile          The primary Makefile for executing the different scenarios
+|_ Makefile          The primary Makefile for executing the different network deployments and scenarios
 ```

 ## Requirements